Alexandru Cicâldău: Galatasaray

-Loan to Ittihad Kalba
+Loans

 On 27 August 2022, Cicâldău was loaned out to the Emirati club Ittihad Kelba for one season.
+On 1 August 2023, he was loaned out again to fellow Süper Lig side Konyaspor.

+Return to Universitatea Craiova

+Towards the end of the 2024 summer transfer window, after a €3.5 million move to Belgian Pro League club Westerlo fell through, it was reported that Galatasaray would loan Cicâldău back to his home country at Petrolul Ploiești.
+On 9 September, Universitatea Craiova hijacked the deal and re-signed him on a permanent basis for a rumoured fee of €1.5 million.

+In late August 2025, Cicâldău helped Universitatea Craiova qualify for the league phase of a European competition for the first time, scoring in both legs of a 5–2 aggregate win over İstanbul Başakşehir in the Conference League play-off round.

 International career

 Cicâldău received his first call up for the Romania senior team in March 2018.
 On the 24th that month, he made his debut as an 83rd-minute substitute in a friendly with Israel, which his team won 2–1.
 His first official game for the country came on 17 November, in a 3–0 UEFA Nations League defeat of Lithuania.

 The following year he represented the under-21 side at the 2019 UEFA European Championship, where they managed to progress past a group with Croatia, England and France, before being eliminated by defending champions Germany in the semi-finals.
 He earned four caps during the final tournament, all as a starter.

 After the conclusion of the Under-21 Championship, Cicâldău continued to be selected for the senior team.
 On 31 March 2021, on his twelfth cap, he scored his first goals in a 2–3 away loss to Armenia counting for the 2022 FIFA World Cup qualifiers.

+In 2023, Cicâldău appeared in seven games of the Euro 2024 qualifiers, including a start in the final 1–0 victory over Switzerland which secured Romania first place in Group I. On 7 June 2024, he was named in the squad for the final tournament.
+Cicâldău only played in the 0–3 loss to the Netherlands in the round of 16, coming on as a 72nd-minute substitute for Marius Marin.